kashi618/Atlas-of-Thoughts/2. University/Modules/Algorithm Design and Problem Solving/Project.md

 - Each order is picked from the appropriate bin

 **What I have to do**
-- Producing delivery docket for each van
+- Producing delivery docket for each vanwhat did yall adwhat did yall adwhat did yall ad
 - Products are packed, sorted by weight (light -> heavy)

 **What information I have access to**